GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

     }
     ```

 1. In `UserFeedbackRequestDialog.cs` update the `MessageReciveAsync` method to call the Handoff dialog created in the previous step if the user satisfaction score is below 0.5.
-You can replace the full method with the following code.
+For simplcity, you can replace the full method with the following code.

     ```CSharp
     public async Task MessageReciveAsync(IDialogContext context, IAwaitable<string> result)